makehumancommunity/makehuman-static-website/content/MPFB/FAQ/switching_to_platform.md

 ---
 title: "What should I do when switching to the extension platform version?"
 draft: false
+description: "What to do when switching from a standalone MPFB build to the Blender extension platform: uninstalling the old addon and migrating user data."
 ---

 If this is the first time you install MPFB, then there's nothing specific you need to do.